 Product Classification per Pressure Equipment Directive

 A manufacturer should categorize the pressure equipment to decide the applicability of the pressure equipment directive.
 As per Annex II of the pressure equipment directive, there are four conformity assessment categories: Categories I to IV.
-Category I relates to the lowest and category IV to the highest, hazardous category.
+Category I relates to the lowest and Category IV to the highest, hazardous category.

 To determine the exact category of the equipment, the manufacturer should identify the type of equipment; fluid phase, and fluid group.
 Article 13 of the pressure equipment directive divides fluids into two groups; group 1 and group 2.

-Group 1 of PED fluids consists of hazardous fluids like explosives, flammable solids, liquids & gases, pyrophoric liquids & solids, self-reactive substances and mixtures, oxidizing gases, liquids & solids, organic peroxides, toxic fluids, etc. Group 2 consists of all other fluids not mentioned in group 1.
+Group 1 of PED fluids consists of hazardous fluids like explosives, flammable solids, liquids & gases, pyrophoric liquids & solids, self-reactive substances and mixtures, oxidizing gases, liquids & solids, organic peroxides, toxic fluids, etc. Group 2 consists of all other fluids not mentioned in Group 1.

 Now based on these fluid groups and conformity assessment category, Annex II provides Pressure vs Volume (for pressure vessels) or Pressure vs Nominal Size (for piping) curves.
 The manufacturer needs to plot similar pressure curves for their piece of equipment on the relevant Graph to identify the category of the equipment.
 Normally, the lower the pressure and the volume, the lower the category for the equipment.
 There is a total of 9 graphs or tables as mentioned in the Pressure equipment directive.
 Table 1 to Table 4 are for vessels, Table 5 is for Steam or general services and Table 6 to Table 9 is for piping.
-The following image (Fig. 1) provides a guide for selecting relevant graphs/tables with respect to fluid groups and types of equipment.
+The following image (Fig. 1) provides a guide for selecting relevant graphs/tables for fluid groups and types of equipment.

-Pressure equipment Directive-Conformity Assessment Procedure
+Pressure Equipment Directive-Conformity Assessment Procedure

 Based on product control or quality systems, manufacturers have to identify a procedure.
 The modules attributed to a higher hazard category may be used in lower categories.
 Category I is for manufacturer self-assessment.

 Notified bodies appointed by the Member States should be involved during the monitoring, inspection, or approval stages for the modules for products in Categories II, III, and IV.
 Member states can appoint recognized third-party organizations to carry out the approval of welding procedures and personnel and non-destructive testing personnel.
-For Modules A1, C1, F, and G; Member states can appoint user inspectorates to carry out the tasks of notified bodies within their own organizations.
+For Modules A1, C1, F, and G; Member states can appoint user inspectorates to carry out the tasks of notified bodies within their organizations.
 However, in such cases, the CE marking should not be affixed to pressure equipment and assemblies assessed by user inspectorates.

 Conformity Declaration and CE-marking

-Upon completion of the conformity assessment, the manufacturer is required to affix CE-marking and draw up a Declaration of Conformity for items that complies with the provision of the pressure equipment directive.
+Upon completion of the conformity assessment, the manufacturer is required to affix CE-marking and draw up a Declaration of Conformity for items that comply with the provision of the pressure equipment directive.
 The CE marking shall be affixed visibly, legibly, and indelibly to each item or assembly of pressure equipment.
-In situations where the affixing of the CE marking is not possible or not warranted on account of the nature of the equipment or assembly, it shall be affixed to the packaging and to the accompanying documents.
+In situations where the affixing of the CE marking is not possible or not warranted on account of the nature of the equipment or assembly, it shall be affixed to the packaging and the accompanying documents.

 Advantages of Pressure Equipment Directive